Does an Other Than Honorable Discharge Show Up in a Background Check?

 • Loss of some civilian government benefits

 An Officer Discharge may be punitive and is reserved for commissioned officers who have violated the military’s moral standards.
 Commissioned officers cannot receive a BCD or DD, but instead, receive a dismissal (a.k.a.
-Officer Discharge) following court-martial conviction.16
+Officer Discharge) following a court-martial conviction.16

 What Military Records Show Up on a Civilian Background Check?